-It’s time to look back at our DEI efforts for the first half of 2021, and see how we can make the second half even more impactful.
+It’s time to look back at our diversity, equity and inclusion efforts for the first half of 2021, and see how we can make the second half even more impactful.

-As DICE continues to grow, we’re thinking more about how we can create an environment where everyone is comfortable and supported.
+As DICE continues to grow, we’re thinking more about how we can create an environment where everyone feels comfortable and supported.
 So we started the year with a singular focus: accountability.

-Holding everyone accountable to our DEI commitments means we can create real change within our company and for our fans.
-It means that everyone’s invited to the party and everyone’s asked to dance.
+Holding everyone accountable to our Diversity, Equity and Inclusion commitments (DEI) means we can create real change within our company and for our fans.
+It means that everyone’s invited to the party and everyone’s free to dance.
 Here are some of the initiatives we’ve put in place so far this year.

 Sharing our data